 Baby-Proofing Your Budget

 The clothes.
 The toys.
 The gear!
 Having a baby means a lot of new things will be coming your home.
-It also means a lot of your paycheck may be going out.
+It also means a lot of your paycheck may be going out to cover first year baby costs.
 According to the U.S. Department of Agriculture, most parents spend about $13,000 in the first year of their baby's life.
 So it's a good time to be even more mindful of how and where you spend your money.

 Fortunately, there are plenty of great options to paying full-price on those things you need – as well as that hand-knit baby blanket you just can't live without.
 For safety reasons, it's worth buying new on items like cribs, car seats and high chairs.
 But for clothes, books, and other kid stuff – think outside the toy box.
 When friends and family offer gently used hand-me-downs (and they will), say ‘yes, please.'
 And don't miss great sites like Thredup and Freecycle.
 Also, buy in phases.
 For instance, if your newborn will be sleeping in a bassinette, you don't need to buy a crib right away.